Posted on

 Sometimes people enter invalid, mistyped, or fake emails while subscribing – intentionally or by mistake.
 Also, over time some previously working addresses may turn inactive.
 People stop using an email address or their domain names expire or they change jobs.

-Some tips for growing your email list include regularly cleaning and updating your list, adding social share links to your emails, and offering referral bonuses to encourage subscribers to invite their friends and colleagues to join.
+Some tips for growing your email list include regularly cleaning and updating your list, adding social share links to your emails and offering referral bonuses to encourage subscribers to invite their friends and colleagues to join.

-Have you considered adding a social share link to emails?
+Using a social share link to emails?

-• why are we creating an email list in the first place?
+• Why are we creating an email list in the first place?

 So, from a conversion perspective, adding call to action links to your website and blogs is a perfect idea.